 Can I add new shareholders after company formation?

-There is no statutory limit to the number of new members after incorporation.
-This can be done by transferring existing shares from a current shareholder to someone else, or by issuing (“allotting”) new shares to sell to new members.
-As long as the articles of association do not include a provision of authorised share capital, you can issue as many additional shares at you like.
+There is no statutory limit to the number of new members who can join a company after incorporation.
+You can add new members by transferring existing shares from a current shareholder, or by issuing (“allotting”) new shares to sell to new members.
+As long as the articles of association do not include a provision of authorised share capital, you can issue as many additional shares as you like.

 Transferring shares is easier than creating more shares, but it depends on whether the company has any available shares to transfer.
 In most cases, directors have the authority to transfer and issue shares, but it is possible to restrict the director’s powers in the articles.